 - Take walks where your eyes can see into the distance.
 Even if you don't feel like you have time.
 I believe it helps the brain to recalibrate, and settle the nervous system.
 Which in turn allows for insight, intuition, a new perspective, and consequently right action.

 - Be grateful for the little things.

 - Set up a space in your home where you can have conscious rest for at least 20 mins at a time.
-The most simple is placing a pillow or bolster under your knees, close your eyes and take 5 deep breaths, and settle in.
+The most simple is placing a pillow or bolster under your knees, closing your eyes and taking 5 deep breaths, and settling in.
 It will do you the world of good.

 - If you're lucky enough to have a lover, hug a lot more.
-It will soothe your nervous systems deeply.
+It will soothe your nervous system deeply.

 - Extend the hand of love and compassion to others.
 Smile at strangers.

 - Never minimise your own or another's trauma or suffering.
 The circumstances might be different or appear greater, but the body doesn't distinguish.

 And finally - do the thing that brings joy to your heart.